 Reapplicant Essay: How have you strengthened your candidacy since you last applied?
 Please reflect on how you have grown personally and professionally.
 (300 words)

-The school asks re-applicants to comment on ways they have grown personally and professionally.
-For example, if you have improved your GMAT, received promotions, gained more clarity on your goals, or if you have taken new quantitative classes or certifications, or any additional steps to learn more about the school and your 'fit' with the school's culture, this is the place to share that information.
+The school asks reapplicants to comment on ways they have grown personally and professionally.
+For example, if you have improved your GMAT, received promotions, or gained more clarity on your goals, share this detail in the reapplicant essay.
+Additionally, if you have taken new quantitative classes or certifications, or any additional steps to learn more about the school and your 'fit' with the school's culture, this is the place to share that information.
 You may mention any meetings you have had with alumni/ professors/ ad com or any information session you have attended that gave you more clarity about the program's offerings.
 Your conscious efforts to strengthen your profile and work on your weak areas will prove how determined you are about your Tuck MBA.

-Lastly, and most importantly, you should use the feedback you received from the school on your previous application and focus specifically on those areas, e.g., clarity of goals and improved essays with clarity of message.
+Lastly, and most importantly, you should use the feedback you received from the school on your previous application and focus specifically on those areas, e.g., GMAT retake, clarity of goals, and improved essays with clarity of message.

 Essay Analysis of Other Top Programs-2022-23

 MER Students Share their Success Stories